Smart Shopping

 This Hawaiian-inspired dessert brings together many tropical and Asian ingredients: pineapple, mango, macadamia nuts, ginger and wonton wrappers.
 Wonton wrappers make a quick, convenient pastry dough for this individually portioned, crisp dessert that offers a creative and delicious way to fit fruit in!
-Note: Although macadamia nuts are high in fat, it's mostly monounsaturated, which is heart healthier.
+Although macadamia nuts are high in fat, it's mostly monounsaturated, which is heart healthy.

 Vegetable cooking spray

-24 3½-inch square wonton wrappers
+24 (3½-inch) square wonton wrappers

 2 medium-size fresh, ripe mangoes *